peterjmarko/llm-narrative-framework/ROADMAP.md

 This document outlines planned development tasks and tracks known issues for the project.
 The framework is designed to support two key research activities: the **direct replication** of the original study's findings by using the static data files included in the repository, and the **conceptual replication** of the methodology by generating new data from live sources.
 All development tasks are categorized by work stream below.

+## Completed Milestones

+- [x] **Data Preparation Pipeline Fully Tested**
+  - All four layers of testing (Core Algorithm, Unit, Orchestration, and Integration) for the data preparation pipeline are complete and passing, ensuring a robust and reliable data foundation for the main experiments.

 ## Tasks Prior to Publication

 ### Code Development and Testing